 So, without further ado, what exactly is Land Transaction Tax?

 Stamp Duty and Land Transaction Tax function the same, in that both have different rates for different proportions of a house’s price.
 The main difference is that the lower threshold for 0% has been raised to £180,000 for Land Transaction Tax, compared to £125,000 for Stamp Duty.
 As the current average house price in Wales is £153,034, this effectively means the average house buyer in Wales won’t pay any rate (a saving of £560).

 As the graph below shows, Land Transaction Tax favours lower priced houses, before being near enough the same as Stamp Duty up until £402,000.
 This is the point that the rates intersect, and Land Transaction Tax becomes more expensive that Stamp Duty.

-So simply, if your property is below £402,000, Land Transaction Tax will be cheaper or the same than Stamp Duty.
+So simply, if your property is below £402,000, Land Transaction Tax will be cheaper than, or the same as Stamp Duty.

 |Portion of House Price||Land Transaction Tax Rate|

 Stamp Duty Tax Rates